 Call a Nevada criminal defense attorney…

-For information about California arrest warrants, refer to our informational article on California arrest warrant laws.
+In California?
+Refer to our informational article on California arrest warrant laws.

-For information about Colorado arrest warrants, refer to our informational article on Colorado arrest warrant laws.
+In Colorado?
+Refer to our informational article on Colorado arrest warrant laws.

 - NRS 171.106; Woerner v.
 Justice Court of Reno Tp. ex rel.
 County of Washoe, (2000) 116 Nev.
 518, 1 P.3d 377 (“[A]n arrest warrant or summons may issue upon probable cause that a crime has been committed and that the named person committed it, and nothing more.
 NRS 171.106.”).